mlawre01/STAT545-HW-Hawe-Nicole/HW03/Task_2.md

 ![](Task_2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-2-1.png)

-Then I created a table however due to the size of a table for this sort of data I decided to only show part of it using the "head" function:
+Then I created a table however, due to the size of a table for this amount of data I decided to only show part of it using the "head" function:

 ``` r
 t3 <- gapminder %>%